bnb-chain/bnb-chain.github.io/docs/beaconchain/validator/run-val.md

 * VPS running recent versions of Mac OS X or Linux.
 * 2 TB of free disk space, accessible at a minimum read/write speed of 200 MB/s.
-* 16 cores of CPU and 32 gigabytes of memory (RAM).
+* 8 cores of CPU and 16 gigabytes of memory (RAM).
+* Suggest m5.2xlarge instance type on AWS, or c2-standard-8 on Google cloud.
 * A broadband Internet connection with upload/download speeds of at least 10 megabyte per second.

 ## Setting up Validator Node